mubashar-iqbal/TWINE/README.md

 ## License agreement
+This repository is copied from: https://github.com/h1548782/seleniumforest.
 The applied license can be found here:
 [MIT License](https://github.com/h1548782/seleniumforest/blob/main/MIT-LICENSE.txt)